 While you are on the Dalmatian coast, don’t miss the UNESCO World Heritage city of Dubrovnik.
 We can organize transport for you (it’s a four-hour drive from Split) and set you up with lodging in the historic old town.
 We can arrange a visit of the old town, known as the “Pearl of the Adriatic.”
 The town is encircled by more than a mile of stone walls originally built between the 13th-16th centuries to protect the city from invaders coming from the sea.
 Stay another day or two to visit some of the outlying islands, like nearby Lokrum or the beautiful city of Korčula, birthplace of Marco Polo!
 We can offer a fully-guided two or three-day option, or just set you up in a hotel.

 Activity Level: Rewarding.
 This trip is rated 4 out of 5.
 It is perfect for anyone who is physically fit and likes to cycle.
 Note, this is our only bike tour that does not have a support van (we could not fit it on the gulet!).
-In the case of emergency when you have had a nice long lunch accompanied by a cool glass of wine or two, then we can always call a taxi and put you and your bike in the taxi and have you taken to the rendez-vous spot with the boat, but that will be at your expense.
-The daily distances are around 50 kms (30 miles) a day, or about four hours of riding more or less equally divided between morning and afternoon.
+If necessary, however, after a nice long lunch accompanied by a glass of wine or two, we can always call a taxi to take you and your bike to the rendez-vous spot with the boat, but that will be at your expense.
+The daily distances are around 50 kms (30 miles) a day, or about four hours of riding.

-Trip Cost Includes: 7 nights accommodation on a privately-chartered, fully-crewed luxury gulet, all cabins with en suite WC and stand-up showers; 7 breakfasts and dinners; bike rental (hybrid or road bike are both available); maps and written route directions; transfer from Split to port where we board the gulet.
-All departures are accompanied by two guides.
+Trip Cost Includes: 7 nights accommodation on a privately-chartered, fully-crewed luxury gulet, all cabins with en suite WC and stand-up showers; 7 breakfasts and dinners; bilingual guides; bike rental (hybrid or road bike are both available); transfer from Split to port where we board the gulet.
 All departures are accompanied by two guides.

 Booking: e-mail us at email@example.com to receive a booking contract (or use the 'Contact Us' link at the top of this page), or click on the 'Book Now' button to the right.